Md-Iqbal-Ahmed/MERN-ECommerce-Web-Appilication-with-User_and_Admin_Panel/README.md

 - viewers:
 1. Product view option but to buy anything user must be registered or logged in.
 2. Product details view with related products feature.
-3. Filters like Search, Sort and Category.
+3. Filters like Search, diiferent typs of Sorting and search by Category option.
 4. Full responsive design fro web and mobile applicaitons.
 5. 1 page contains 9 products.
 So, Load more button option